 Happy, bright lights scattered on the floor.
 Presents torn and thrown askew.
 Blood everywhere.

 Buffy Summers threw the pictures back to Giles, who looked morose as she felt, slid them back into the files.
 He offered no words of comfort for he had none.

 All the potientials of this generation had been turned into Slayers.
 The youngest, 14.
 Or so they had thought.
 They had no reason to doubt or suspect the Old Watcher's Councils files.
 But Christmas day had proven them wrong, so wrong.
 They found a plot of demons preparing to attack the house of Micheal and Shelia Sanders.
 When they had got there, they found the bodies of Micheal and Shelia and the demons trying to find a slayer.

 They had taken out the monsters, and in the midst of the chaos, out stumbled a three year old girl.
 Tiny for her age, clutching a brown bear in her arms, her blue eyes staring through dark curls.
 One look into that girl's eyes, Buffy knew.
 She was a slayer.
-Aimee Sanders was born a slayer.
+Amelia (fondly nicknamed Aimee) Sanders was born a slayer.

 Willow went over it all and was stunned.
 "She was born within seconds of the spell."